Photographe: Jaap Vliegenthart / John Lewis Marshall

 The house is bold and unpredictable: an experiment in sustainable strategies in concept, structure, material and technical installations.
 A house that blends quietly in its surroundings, but stands out with spatial surprises.

-Design team: denieuwegeneratie architecten
+Design Team: denieuwegeneratie architecten

 Sanne Oomen, Thomas Dieben, Oscar Vos

-Project partners: Contractor: De Kamper
+Partenaires du projet: Contractor: De Kamper

 Installations: Van Veldhuizen Energie, Sloof Elektrotechniek